jacobandreas/writing/_posts/2013-04-16-the-low-countries.md

 minutely on every surface and terminating in an outrageous Baroque altar that, for once, doesn't look too extravagant for the structure that contains it.

-Our remaining day in Amsterdam: the Stjendal museum, a brief and frigid meal in the open air, a long walk to the transplanted van Gogh museum, The Potato Eaters, The Yellow House, Sunflowers, Cypresses and Two Women, coffee, rijsttafel, more beer.
+Our remaining day in Amsterdam: the Stedelijk museum, a brief and frigid meal in the open air, a long walk to the transplanted van Gogh museum, The Potato Eaters, The Yellow House, Sunflowers, Cypresses and Two Women, coffee, rijsttafel, more beer.